eysikal/ts-learnings/README.md

 # TypeScript Learnings

-## A collection of stuff I’ve learned about TypeScript along the way which I don’t want to forget.
+## A collection of things I’ve learned about TypeScript along the way that I don’t want to forget.

 ### 1. You should always configure TS with the `noImplicitAny` and `strictNullChecks` options.
 #### And if you can, aim to enable the "strict" option.